Krokupanda/pythonTraining/README.md

 # pythonTraining
-#Al Swegart Automate with Python
+#started with Al Swegart Automate with Python
-#Chapter 3
-#Collatz sequence calculation
+#created program to manipulate files, received from sender into checklist for warehouse